Inequalities for generalized matrix function and inner product: Positivity and Dragomir's inequality

 \section{Positivity and Dragomir's inequality}

-Recently, positive semidefinite $3\times 3$ block matrices are extensively studied, such a partition leads to versatile and elegant theoretical inequalities; see, e.g., \cite{Lin14b,Drury14}.
-Assume that $X,Y,Z$ are matrices with appropriate size, then it follows from Section \ref{sec2} that the $3\times 3$ matrix
+Recently, positive semidefinite $3\times 3$ block matrices are extensively studied, such a partition leads to versatile and elegant theoretical inequalities; see, e.g., \cite{Lin14b,GR15,Drury14} for related results.
+In particular, assume that $X,Y,Z$ are matrices with appropriate size, then the block matrix

-is positive semidefinite whenever $\Gamma$ is selected for trace and determinant.
-Different size of matrices in (\ref{eeq9}) will yield a large number of interesting triangle inequalities.
-In particular, if $X,Y,Z$ are column vectors, say $u,v,w\in \mathbb{C}^n$, it is easy to see that
+is positive semidefinite.
+As stated in Section \ref{sec2}, it follows that the resulting matrices by taking determinant and trace entrywise are positive semidefinite.
+Different size of matrices in (\ref{eeq9}) will yield a large number of interesting triangle inequalities; see \cite[Theorem 2.1]{Lin14b}.
+Particularly, let $X,Y,Z$ be column vectors in $\mathbb{C}^n$, say $u,v,w$.
+We write $\inner{\cdot , \cdot }$ for the standard inner product on $\mathbb{C}^n$, then it follows that